Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/api-node.md

 # API Node

-The API node lets you connect to external systems and retrieve data by making SOAP or REST API calls.
+API nodes let you connect to external systems and retrieve data by making SOAP or REST API calls.
 You can configure the APIs and pass the necessary parameters to fetch the required information.

 ## Add and Configure an API Node